Here are the best 25 toys under $25. Kids need open-ended toys to fuel their creativity. And you know what? I fully support art supplies as a toy.

 Multicolor Pens

 Is there anything more exciting than a multicolored pen?
 I think not.
-I have one on my desk right now and still get geek out over it.
+I currently have one on my desk and still geek out using it.

 Simple Stopwatch